Support for family members while caring for someone with dementia

 What is your carer to resident ratio?

 We have an average of 1 carer to every 4 residents during the day.
-At night, we have one Homemaker awake an on shift.
+At night, we have one Homemaker awake and on shift.
 We have Registered Nurses (RNs) either in the home or on call 24/7.
+A person living with dementia always has very unique needs, and our homemakers ensure all residents receive the proper care and support.

 Are you NDIS registered?